devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 ### Example of a `Sum` metric

 If you are providing `sum` data then you must also provide information about how the data is aggregated.
 This includes both an aggregation temporality value (cumulative or delta) and a monotonic description (true or false).
-For example, with a metric that represent request latency, you would set the type to be `sum` and specify that the aggregation is cumulative and monotonically increasing.
+For example, with a metric that represents request latency, you would set the type to be `sum` and specify that the aggregation is cumulative and monotonically increasing.

 ```json
 {